-Dump trucks and their drivers are held to the same exacting standards as semi-trucks and their drivers are.
+Dump trucks and their drivers are held to the same exacting standards as big-rig trucks and their drivers are.
 The nuanced intricacies of these regulations are extremely complicated.
 If you are injured in an accident involving a dump truck, you need the professional legal counsel of an experienced California dump truck attorney.

 What Are Some Causes of Dump Truck Accidents?

 Dump trucks are massive vehicles that are used to haul loose construction materials that include such things as sand, gravel, and concrete.
 Because they can haul a tremendous amount of weight, dump trucks are among the heaviest vehicles on our roads and are, thus, involved in some of our most deadly accidents.
 There are certain physical qualities related to dumping trucks that make them more prone to dangerous accidents: